Development Bank of Japan

 Development Bank of Japan Inc. ("DBJ") (株式会社 日本政策投資銀行, Kabushiki-gaisha Nippon-seisaku-tōshi-ginkō) is a Japanese development bank incorporated on 1 October 2008 under the Development Bank of Japan Inc. Law (Law No. 85 of 2007).
-Current ownership structure of DBJ is solely owned by the Government of Japan through the Minister of Finance.
+Current ownership structure of DBJ is solely owned by the Government of Japan through the Ministry of Finance.

 Overview

 The Bank provides integrated investment and loan services to domestic and international clients.
 A large number of the clients are Japanese companies requiring basic investments.
 DBJ provides most of them at low and flexible interest rates, and so the default rate is very low.